White Oak Lake Reconstruction Project

 - Stormwater Management (Lead)

 Dewberry also has coordinated with U.S. Army Corps of Engineers, North Carolina Department of Environmental and Natural Resources (NCDENR), and North Carolina Dam Safety who will oversee the environmental permits for the project.
+Comments from N.C.
+Dam Safety are anticipated to be received in mid-June.
+Also, design plans are expected to be submitted in July to the City's Development Services Department for review to make sure the design meets current standards.

 White Oak Lake is a privately owned lake that provides little reduction to peak flows for the downstream Simmons Branch watershed.
 However, retrofit improvements to increase the lake’s ability to store stormwater runoff will reduce flooding in the downstream watershed that currently experiences fairly frequent flooding of roads, yards, garages, crawl spaces, and HVAC units.